 NEPA requires a formal environmental impact statement before the initiation of a proposed major federal action 'significantly affecting the quality of the human environment'.
 The impact statement includes a general notice of intent with regard to the proposed action, and identifies resources or values that would be adversely affected, alternatives and mitigation measures.
 Initially, a detailed draft impact analysis is prepared and a notice of public comment on the draft is issued.
 Comments are solicited and considered.
 A final impact statement is then prepared, which responds to the public comments and refines or modifies the proposed action, as appropriate.
-The adequacy of the final impact statement may be challenged; these judicial challenges can delay proposed projects for years and even effectively terminate them.

-The preparation of a less formal environmental assessment is required for minor federal actions.
+The adequacy of the final impact statement may be The preparation of a less formal environmental assessment is required for minor federal actions.
 This process involves public comments and participation in various degrees depending on the agency's standards and practices.